 Return To Wolfsburg

 As a result of his lack of success in dislodging regular starters Luiz Gustavo, Josuha Guilavogui, and Kevin De Bruyne in the center midfield positions, he did not play in the Bundesliga during the first half of the season.

 Klich joined at the beginning of 2015 1.
-Bundesliga club Kaiserslautern signed him to a contract until summer 2018.
-It was not disclosed how much the transfer fee was.
+Bundesliga club Kaiserslautern signed him to a contract until the summer 2018.

 In August 2016, he signed a three-year contract with Eredivisie side FC Twente.
 On 10 September 2016, he made his Twente debut against SC Heerenveen, wearing squad number 43.